GetWellClinic/gofetchrover/docs/Readme.md

 	Upload the Lifelabs PFX file securely to /opt/gofetchrover/volumes/secrets/ with your favourite SSH/SCP terminal.

-	Extract and install the certificates and private key from Lifelabs:
+	To extract and install the certificates and private key from Lifelabs:
 	```
 	cd /opt/gofetchrover/bin
 	./setup.sh